Over 350 clinics nationwide with prime locations open 7 days a week. Find your closest clinic

 Rechargeable hearing aids

-There are also rechargeable hearing aids such as the ampli-energy, which utilise lithium-ion technology so you can charge your hearing aids overnight like you would with a phone.
+Amplifon's rechargeable hearing aid technology offers an alternative to traditional disposable batteries.
+There are rechargeable hearing aids such as the ampli-energy, which utilise lithium-ion technology so you can charge your hearing aids overnight like you would with a phone.
 If changing the batteries on your hearing aids becomes difficult to manage, please speak with a qualified hearing specialist who can explore if rechargeable hearing aids would be suitable.

 Why are my hearing aid batteries dying so fast?